Refunds

 • Merchant account with refund permissions

-• PCI DSS Level 1 compliance for linked refunds
+• PCI DSS Level 1 compliance for sale referenced refunds

 • Adhoc refunds require explicit activation and KYC checks

-Sale referenced refunds link a reversal directly to its original sale transaction.
+Payment referenced refunds link a reversal directly to its original sale or capture.
 This ensures you don’t refund more than the captured amount and provides automated reconciliation checks.

 When to use